Mullayam/ai-cctv-monitoring/readme.md

 ### Object Detection & Tracking

 - Detect people and objects in the scene.
+- Send All Image to AI and detect.
-- YOLOv8 (real-time object detection), Vision Transformer (For advanced image understanding).
+- (Also if needed) YOLOv8 (real-time object detection), Vision Transformer (For advanced image understanding).

 ### Activity Recognition & Anomaly Detection